GoldenToro/mubi-downloader/README.md

 ## Mubi Downloader

 "Mubi Downloader" is a Python script that allows users to download movies from the Mubi streaming service.
-It uses the Mubi API to extract the video URL and decryption key, and then decrypts it using shaka-packager.
+It uses the Mubi API to extract the video URL and decryption key, and then decrypts it using shaka-packager. <br>
+<b>Updated:</b> The program can now be launched from the command line (once the settings have been adjusted).

 ## Table of Contents
 - [Introduction](#Introduction)